 The FBP paradigm views an application as a network of processes, i.e., components, interconnected via predefined communication links.
-Each component runs asynchronously and communicates via streams of data chunks, i.e., Information Packets (IPs) [33].
-FBP is component-oriented, allowing the developer to develop different applications using the same network of components - a practice that improves the application development process and enhances the reusability of components.
+Each component runs asynchronously and communicates via streams of data chunks, i.e., information packets (IPs) [33].
+FBP is component oriented, allowing the developer to develop different applications using the same network of components-a practice that improves the application development process and enhances the reusability of components.
 FBP is not a coding language.
 As a result, it is ideal to use predefined components from a library.

-FBP extension.
-The FBP paradigm does not provide the possibility to define Quality of Service (QoS) requirements, i.e., timing requirements, data locality, affinity and anti-affinity constraints between components, privacy [34], [35], and security [36], during the application's modeling stage.
-In this paper, we target the development and deployment of latency-sensitive IoT applications - one of the fundamental concerns of these applications is latency.
-To this end, we propose an extension of the current FBP paradigm with new timing requirements1.
+FBP Extension: The FBP paradigm does not provide the possibility to define QoS requirements, i.e., timing requirements, data locality, affinity and anti-affinity constraints between components, privacy [34], [35], and security [36], during the application's modeling stage.
+In this article, we target the development and deployment of latency-sensitive IoT applications-one of the fundamental concerns of these applications is latency.
+To this end, we propose an extension of the current FBP paradigm with new timing requirements.1